Clueeng/Xynon/README.md

 # Xynon Client
-Xynon Client is an open-source Minecraft 1.8.9 hacked client, in early development Feel free to make pull requests
+Xynon Client is an open-source Minecraft 1.8.9 hacked client, in early development <br>
+Feel free to make pull requests <br>
 The client is still in its very early stages, hence why no bypasses have been made yet

 Want to support the project ?
 Don't hesitate to leave a star on the repo!